CodeBitChips/Microverse/Module-II/Week05/Day03/task02.md

 *If you decide to implement these requirements you should do it in a separate pull request.
 As always, remember to clearly document your decision in GitHub comments.*

-- You could implement some UX improvements: add the "More" button on the home page, include transitions and/or animations, etc.
+- You could implement some UX improvements: include transitions and/or animations, etc.
-- You could implement additional pages, like the *tickets page* and the *schedule page*.
-Make sure that you have a decent mobile design for them.
+- You can implement additional home pages, one page per category of items.
+- Make sure that you have a decent mobile design for the webapp.

+**Remember to add cards to your Kanban board if you decide to implement additional tasks.**

 ------